Alberta Depression Research Priority Setting Project

 The names of the Steering Committee members can be found here.

 The survey asked patients and clinicians for their input on what they think is missing or unknown in depression research.
 By completing the survey, participants provided valuable information that can influence those who conduct and fund research.
 The survey was voluntary, anonymous, confidential, and securely housed on the Alberta Innovates server.

-Stage 2: Literature review (currently underway)
+Stage 2: Literature review (complete)

 For more information: